 Italian Wedding Soup with Rice is a quick and easy recipe that results in a filling, clean dinner and a gluten-free version of the classic recipe.
 This simple recipe requires just 30 minutes of time, one pot, and only a handful of basic ingredients.
 Make a big batch to enjoy throughout the week!

-Which brings us to present day.
-A gluten-free Italian Wedding Soup with rice made in just one pot in 30 minutes!
+The best part is this gluten-free Italian Wedding Soup with rice made in just one pot in 30 minutes!
+The perfect cozy meal for busy weeknights.

 In order to keep the ingredient list short and sweet and also keep the recipe gluten-free and dairy-free, I omit the breadcrumbs and Parmesan from the meatballs and also skip the pasta.
 Because I do love a good carb, I add white rice.